Rhinoplasty: Surgical rhinoplasty

-There is limited evidence that a single dose of corticosteriods decreases oedema and bleeding first two days post operation but the difference is not maintained after this.
+There is limited evidence that a single dose of corticosteroids decreases oedema and bleeding first two days post operation but the difference is not maintained after this.
 Swelling and edema can take at least 1-year to diminish.
 Certain adjuncts, including fat grafting may help quicken the time to edema and bruising resolution.

 Open rhinoplasty versus closed rhinoplasty

 The plastic surgical correction of congenital and acquired abnormalities of the nose restores functional and aesthetic properties by the surgeon's manipulations of the nasal skin, the subcutaneous (underlying) cartilage-and-bone support framework, and the mucous membrane lining.
 Technically, the plastic surgeon's incisional approach classifies the nasal surgery either as an open rhinoplasty or as a closed rhinoplasty procedure.
 In open rhinoplasty, the surgeon makes a small, irregular incision to the columella, the fleshy, exterior-end of the nasal septum; this columellar incision is additional to the usual set of incisions for a nasal correction.
+Typically the columellar incision is paired with bilateral marginal (eg, infracartilaginous) incisions to open the nose.
 In closed rhinoplasty, the surgeon performs every procedural incision endonasally (exclusively within the nose), and does not cut the columella.

 Rhinoplastic correction: A child affected by a cleft lip and a cleft palate.